jboss-openshift/openshift-quickstarts/datavirt64/dynamicvdb-datafederation/README.md

 The directory structure is organized as follows:

 * [./app/](./app) - everything that needs to be deployed to the server, which includes:
-    * `*-vdb.xml` - the VDB files
+    * `*-vdb.xml` - the VDB files that are based on the dynamicvdb-datafederation quickstart.
     * [data/databases/h2/](./app/data/databases/h2) - the h2 database instance
     * [data/databases/derby/](./app/data/databases/derby) - the Derby database instance
     * [data/teiidfiles/data/](./app/data/teiidfiles/data) - the file data for the `market-data` resource
     * [data/teiidfiles/excelFiles/](./app/data/teiidfiles/excelFiles) - the file data for the `excel-file` resource
-    * [datagrid-materialization/](./app/datagrid-materialization) - maven project which illustrates how to setup a materialized view using a Red Hat JBoss Data Grid cache as a target datasource.
-This project builds a modules folder hierarchy in the parent directory (which is automatically added to JDV during the S2I process) and copies the VDB file into parent (which is also copied into the deployments folder as part of S2I).
-This project is based on the jdg-remote-cache-materialization quickstart.
-        * [src/main/java/](./app/datagrid-materialization/src/main/java) - the pojo classes defining the data structure for the view
-        * [src/main/module/](./app/datagrid-materialization/src/main/module) - the module.xml file for the EAP module containing the pojo jar.
-This is referenced by the resource adapter configuration used to connect to the cache.
-        * [src/main/vdb/](./app/datagrid-materialization/src/main/vdb) - the VDB file defining the views for the cache and materialization.
+    * [datagrid-materialization/](./app/datagrid-materialization/src/vdb/) - the VDB and its related .dodeploy file, that define the JDG source tables and the view to be materialized.
+These files are based on the jdg7.1-remote-cache-materialization quickstart.
 * [./derby/](./derby) - Derby specific DDL and instructions
 * [./h2/](./h2) - h2 specific DDL and instructions
 * [./mysql/](./mysql) - MySQL specific DDL and instructions